 In January 2001, we entered into an exclusive development, license and supply agreement with Tanabe Seiyaku Co., Ltd., or Tanabe, now Mitsubishi Tanabe Pharma Corporation, or MTPC, and hereinafter collectively referred to as MTPC, for the development and commercialization of avanafil, a PDE5 inhibitor compound for the oral and local treatment of male and female sexual dysfunction.
 Under the terms of the agreement, MTPC agreed to grant an exclusive license to us for products containing avanafil outside of Japan, North Korea, South Korea, China, Taiwan, Singapore, Indonesia, Malaysia, Thailand, Vietnam and the Philippines.
 We agreed to grant MTPC an exclusive, royalty-free license within those countries for oral products that we develop containing avanafil.
 In addition, we agreed to grant MTPC an exclusive option to obtain an exclusive, royalty-bearing license within those countries for non-oral products that we develop containing avanafil.
-MTPC agreed to manufacture and supply us with avanafil for use in clinical trials, which will be our primary responsibility.
+MTPC agreed to manufacture and supply us with avanafil for use in clinical trials, which was our primary responsibility.

 We have paid upfront licensing fees of \$5 million to MTPC and have agreed to make additional payments upon the completion of certain development, regulatory and sales milestones.
 During the first quarter of 2004, we initiated a Phase 2 clinical trial with avanafil, which triggered one of the clinical development milestone criteria noted above.
 In 2006, we paid MTPC \$2 million in connection with this milestone.
 We have further agreed to pay royalties on net sales of products containing avanafil.
-No payments were made under this agreement with MTPC in the years ended December 31, 2007 and 2008; however, we paid MTPC \$4 million in January 2009 following the enrollment in December 2008 of the first patient in the first Phase 3 clinical studies.
-In the second quarter of 2011, we submitted an NDA to the FDA for avanafil and accrued a \$4 million milestone due to MTPC under this agreement.
+No payments were made under this agreement with MTPC in the years ended December 31, 2007 and 2008; however, we paid MTPC \$4 million in January 2009 following the enrollment in December 2008 of the first patient in the first Phase 3 clinical studies and in August 2011, VIVUS paid MTPC a \$4 million milestone related to the filing of an NDA to the FDA for avanafil in June 2011.
 We expect to make other substantial payments to MTPC in accordance with its agreements with MTPC as we continue to develop and, if approved for sale, commercialize avanafil for the oral treatment of male sexual dysfunction.
 Such potential future milestone payments total \$11 million in the aggregate and include payments upon: the obtainment of the first regulatory approval in the U.S. and any major European country; and achievement of \$250 million or more in calendar year sales.